 However, he said the first action is to defend oneself in court, with the father’s failure to provide for her being a suitable argument.

-If the appeal is unsuccessful, he said, the home would have to apply to the English courts for enforcement, in which case Ms Dyke could mount a defence again in the English courts, relying on “common and equity law arguments as to the fairness of the judgment”.
+If the appeal is unsuccessful, he said, the home would have to apply to the English courts for enforcement, in which case Ms Dyke could mount a defence again in the English courts, relying on “common and equity law arguments as to the fairness of the judgement”.

 However, doing this “in the uncertain post-Brexit legal environment” would be “much more costly than an appeal in France”.